MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-C-Energy-Water-Conservation-Standards/section-430.32.md

 |      116-155       |                        14.5                        |
 |      156-205       |                        15.0                        |

-(6) Each of the following incandescent reflector lamps manufactured after July 14, 2012, shall meet or exceed the lamp efficacy standards shown in the table:
+(6) Subject to the sales prohibition in paragraph (dd) of this section, each of the following incandescent reflector lamps manufactured after July 14, 2012, shall meet or exceed the lamp efficacy standards shown in the table:

 |Rated lamp wattage|  Lamp spectrum  |Lamp diameter  <br/>inches|   Rated voltage    |Minimum  <br/>average lamp  <br/>efficacy  <br/>lm/W|
 |------------------|-----------------|--------------------------|--------------------|----------------------------------------------------|